nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 this will definitely aid the user in find them quickly. <br>

-We have modified the `find` command to be able to search for `NAME`, `SUPPLIER` and `TAGS` for items using `find-i` Similarly, for deliveries, it is also possible to search using the `DELIVERYNAME`, `PHONE`, `ADDRESS` or `ORDER` using `find-d`.
+We have modified the `find` command to be able to search for `NAME`, `SUPPLIER` and `TAGS` for items using `find-i`.
+Similarly, for deliveries, it is also possible to search using the `DELIVERYNAME`, `PHONE`, `ADDRESS` or `ORDER` using `find-d`.
 Note that the implementation of `find-i` and `find-d` are relatively similar and in this example, we will only show `find-i`.